Leighton Andrews

-Leighton Andrews (born 11 August 1957) is an academic and former Welsh Labour politician.
-He was the National Assembly for Wales member for Rhondda from 2003 until 2016.
-He was Minister for Children, Education & Lifelong Learning from 2009 to 2011, then Minister for Education and Skills in the Welsh Government until his resignation on 25 June 2013 after an alleged conflict between his own departmental policy and his active campaigning to save a school in his constituency.
+Leighton Andrews (born 11 August 1957) is a former Welsh Labour politician and academic, who was the National Assembly for Wales member for Rhondda from 2003 to 2016.
+He was Education Minister from 2009 to 2013, before resigning after an alleged conflict between his own departmental policy and his active campaigning to save a school in his constituency.
 He was the first Minister to be forced to resign in Wales.
 In September 2014 he returned to the government as Minister for Public Services, until the 2016 Senedd election, when he lost his seat to Leanne Wood of Plaid Cymru.

-He left the Labour Party in 2019, attacking the party's failure to deal with anti-semitism and its attitude to Brexit under Jeremy Corbyn, but sought to rejoin in 2020, having voted Labour at the 2019 UK General Election.
+He left the Labour Party in 2019, attacking the party's failure to deal with anti-semitism and its attitude to Brexit under Jeremy Corbyn.
+He sought to rejoin in 2020, but was refused, after openly lending his support to the Green Party of England and Wales at the 2019 European Parliament elections.

 Background and education

 Andrews was born in Cardiff, and brought up in Barry until the age of 11, when his family moved to Dorset.
 He holds a BA Honours (English and History) from the University of Wales, Bangor and an MA in History from the University of Sussex.
 He was a sabbatical officer in the students union at Bangor in 1978.
-He has been a visiting professor at the University of Westminster from 1997 to 2002; and has been an Honorary Professor at Cardiff University since 2004.
+He was a visiting professor at the University of Westminster from 1997 to 2002 and has been an Honorary Professor at Cardiff University since 2004.
 He was appointed as Professor of Practice in Public Service Leadership and Innovation, Cardiff Business School, in August 2016.

 Andrews is married to Ann Beynon, formerly BT Director Wales; the couple have two children.